alicwyz/upbge_osc_nodes/README.md

 #### 🔹 **OSC Receive Node** (`Receive OSC Message`)

 - Extracts a specific OSC message from the server’s dictionary.
-- Can ignore repeated values to optimize performance.
 - **Inputs:**
   - `Messages` (Parameter) → Dictionary from `Setup OSC Server`.
   - `OSC Address` (String) → The address to filter.
-  - `Ignore Repeats` (Condition) → If enabled, ignores repeated values.
 - **Outputs:**
   - `Received` (Condition) → Triggers when a new message is received.
   - `Value` (Parameter) → The value of the received OSC message.